 We’re a bit over halfway through the year, and I’ve realized how complacent I am with status:

 - I’ve already way over qualified for Executive Platinum status with American

 - I’ve already way over qualified for Diamond status with Hyatt

 - I’ve already way over qualified for Platinum status with Starwood

-On top of that I’m quite happy with the IHG Platinum status I have with the IHG® Rewards Club Premier Credit Card, as well as the Honors Gold status I have with the Citi® Hilton HHonors™ Reserve Card.
+On top of that I’m quite happy with the IHG Platinum status I have with the IHG® Rewards Premier Credit Card, as well as the Honors Gold status I have with the Citi® Hilton HHonors™ Reserve Card.
 In both cases I get that status just for holding onto the cards, and it comes in handy when I stay in a market where there are no Hyatt, Starwood, or independent hotels which interest me.